Torreskai0722/RT-BEV/README.md

    rosrun video_stream_opencv ros_publish_multi_cameras.py
    ```

-For a more detailed explanation, refer to the [Running RT-BEV](./doc/RUN.md) guide.
+For more detailed instructions, refer to the [Running RT-BEV](./doc/RUN.md) guide.

 ## Results

-RT-BEV has been evaluated on the **nuScenes V1.0** dataset, achieving real-time performance and high accuracy in generating BEV representations.
-Key results include:
+RT-BEV has been evaluated on the **nuScenes V1.0** dataset, achieving the following:

-- **Accurate BEV representations** with minimal latency.
+- **Accurate BEV representations** with reduced computational latency.
-- **Efficient multi-camera synchronization** ensuring smooth image processing.
+- **Efficient multi-camera synchronization**, ensuring smooth and real-time image processing.
-- Robust handling of complex driving scenarios with multiple dynamic and static objects.
+- Robust handling of complex driving scenarios, even in dense environments with multiple dynamic and static objects.

 ## Citation

-If you use this work, please cite it using the following reference:
+If you use this work, please cite it as follows:

 ```
-@article{RT-BEV2024,
+@inproceedings{liu2024bev,
-  title={RT-BEV: Enhancing Real-Time BEV Perception for Autonomous Vehicles}, author={Liangkai Liu and others}, journal={IEEE Real-Time Systems Symposium (RTSS)}, year={2024}
+  title = {RT-BEV: Enhancing Real-Time BEV Perception for Autonomous Vehicles}, author = {Liu, Liangkai and Lee, Jinkyu and Shin, Kang G.}, booktitle = {45th IEEE Real-Time Systems Symposium}, year = {2024.}
 }
 ```